Keerthana-Kurmilla/keerthana-keerthana/README.md

 # Keerthana
-# Hi there, I'm Kurmilla Keerthana! 👋
+# Hi there, I'm Keerthana Kurmilla! 👋

 🌱 **About Me:**
 I’m an enthusiastic AI/ML engineer passionate about building intelligent systems that combine machine learning, computer vision, and practical software development.